virtual-labs/exp-synchronization-infinite-bus-bar-dei/experiment/experiment-name.md

-## Study of Synchronization of an Alternator with an Infinite Bus Bar
+## Synchronization of an Alternator with an Infinite Bus Bar